High School Community Involvement

-Are you volunteering to complete your 40 hours of community service requirement for graduation?
+The Ministry of Education requires each high school student to complete 40 hours of community involvement (CI) in order to earn their Ontario Secondary School Diploma.
 Be sure to review the Ontario Secondary School Diploma (OSSD) Guidelines from the Ontario Ministry of Education before you begin.
 Below are some important details to note.
 At the end of the page, we take you to our Volunteer Database where you can search and apply to volunteer opportunities.

 About the Requirement:

 The purpose of the requirement is to encourage students to develop awareness of civic responsibility and of the role they can play in supporting and strengthening their communities.